PNC Capital Directions Portfolio and Performance Review

 Source: Morningstar

-During the month of October, there were no changes to target asset allocation models in the program.
+During the month of December, there were no changes to target asset allocation models in the program.

 Within stocks, we continue to prefer a tactical overweight to U.S. markets versus non-U.S. developed markets for most portfolios, based on what we believe to be the relatively stronger position of the U.S. economy.
-As part of U.S. allocations, we still favor a tilt to higher-quality, dividend-paying growth stocks as well as lower volatility stocks, for their potential to mitigate some downside.
+As part of U.S. allocations, we still favor a tilt to higher-quality, dividend-paying growth stocks as well as lower volatility stocks, that for their potential to mitigate some downside.

 In fixed income, we continue to prefer an intermediate duration (i.e., interest rate sensitivity) allocated to mostly higher quality, investment-grade bonds, as we expect slower economic growth over the near term.
 While some portfolios have positions in below-investment grade bonds, we have tactically underweighted this area (excluding some income-oriented portfolios).